rfg-modding/RfgTools/Documentation/RfgZonexFormat.md

 ----------------

 ### **general_mover** (*inherits [object_mover](#object_mover-inherits-object)*)
 Another class of movers.
 The exact difference between this and other movers isn't known yet.
-Though typically simpler map objects like explosive barrels with be a `general_mover`.
+Though typically simpler map objects like explosive barrels will be a `general_mover`.

 **gm_flags** (*uint*, Type=5, Size=4):